vcl/vcl/modules/tab-nav/README.md

 Apart from buttons, tabs may also contain other components like a badge as in the example above.
-To get proper margins, all elements within a `vclTab` get the `vclTabLabel`.
+To get proper margins, all elements within a `tab` get the `tab-label`.

-Add the modifier class `vclTabStyleUni` for uni colored tabs.
+Add the modifier class `tab-style-uni` for uni colored tabs.
 This style is more suitable for showing tabs unobtrusively within content textual for example.

 [uni example](/demo/example-uni.html)

-The class `vclTabbable` is used to create a wrapper for the tabs and the content area.
+The class `tabbable` is used to create a wrapper for the tabs and the content area.
-The content area can be built from various components such as a panel or the included classes `vclTabContent` and `vclTabPanel`.
+The content area can be built from various components such as a panel or the included classes `tab-content` and `tab-panel`.

 By default tabs are laid out as shown above.
 Different layouts are possible as shown below.

-Modifier class `vclTabLeft`.
+Modifier class `tab-left`.

 [left1 example](/demo/example-left.html)

 [left2 example](/demo/example-uni-left.html)

-Modifier class `vclTabRight`.
+Modifier class `tab-right`.

 [right1 example](/demo/example-right.html)